Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Methodology

+During training, we use a straight-through estimator so that the forward pass uses the quantized representation while gradients continue to flow through the encoder.
+At inference time, token representations are assigned deterministically using the learned codebook.

-\paragraph{Codebook Learning} We update the codebook using the \gls{ema}-based method proposed by~\citet{kaiser2018}, which provides stable and smooth updates compared to the gradient-based approach.
-For each codebook vector $v_j$, \gls{ema} maintains both an accumulated usage frequency $n_j$ and a moving average of the encoder outputs assigned to it.
+\paragraph{Codebook Learning} We update the codebook using the \gls{ema}-based method proposed by~\citet{kaiser2018}, which provides stable and smooth updates compared to gradient-based approaches.
+For each codebook vector $e_j$, \gls{ema} maintains both an accumulated usage frequency $n_j$ and a moving average of the encoder outputs assigned to it $m_j$.

-The usage frequency of each vector $v_j$ is calculated as:
+The usage frequency of each vector $e_j$ is calculated as: